 Don’t assume an online profile is truthful

 The first thing to remember is that people lie, and especially in anonymous contexts, like online dating sites.
 81% of online daters are untruthful about themselves in their profiles.
 Men misrepresent their height, income, and age; women misrepresent their age, body type, and height.
 And then there are people lying for completely different ends—the financial scammers.
-1 in 10 online profiles are scammer accounts on free dating sites.
-You may have heard of “cat fishing”, the Internet equivalent of “gold digging”.
+1 in 10 online profiles is a scammer accounts on free dating sites.
+You may have heard of “catfishing”, the Internet equivalent of “gold-digging”.